 Emoti-Con is an annual “Con”-ference supporting youth to “Emote” or express themselves through digital media and technology.
 They share projects across a range of interest areas, and address pressing issues in their global, local, and learning environments.
 Emoti-Con is the largest event of its kind amongst informal learning programs in New York City.
-The event has been developed through a unique collaboration among NYC youth-serving organizations and Hive NYC Learning Network members, including MOUSE, Urban Arts Partnership, the New York Public Library, and Parsons The New School for Design.
+The event has been developed through a unique collaboration among NYC youth-serving organizations and Hive NYC Learning Network members, including Mouse, the New York Public Library, the Hive Research Lab and Parsons The New School for Design.
 Emoti-Con addresses the need for cross-institutional collaboration and provides the much needed venue for youth to get offline and connect through their common identity as youth media producers and technologists.

 The Emoti-Con!
 Design Fellows are the youth who make Emoti-Con happen!
 Design Fellows work on graphic design projects (signs, t-shirts, flyers), post on social media to spread the word and get people excited, and help teens get prepared to participate.
 They also help plan the day, coming up with ideas for everything from swag and giveaways to what speakers should be on the stage.
 On the day of Emoti-Con, the Design Fellows are the greeters, MCs, and show-runners, and create a brand-new game or design challenge every year that every single person who comes to Emoti-Con participates in!